Your ClearAlignment Team

 We have first-hand experience managing programs, campus-wide initiatives and teaching in higher education.
 We understand that systems don’t always work right, shifting priorities and demands on time only seem to grow, and flavor-of-the-month technology frustrates even the most dedicated.
 That’s why we created ClearAlignment.

 CEO, Chief Learning Engineer

-With forty years of teaching experience in corporations, universities, and government agencies, Dr. Sara Tarr has extensive skill designing and managing learning initiatives.
-This experience shapes her ability to ensure alignment of instructor and student learning and performance.
+Dr. Sara Tarr has more than forty years of teaching experience in corporations, universities, and government agencies.
+As a result, Sara amassed considerable skill designing and managing learning initiatives and ensuring the alignment of instructor and student learning and performance.